 Chase Sapphire Preferred Card

-Why we love it: With this card, you rake in a whopping 60,000 welcome bonus points (worth $725 toward travel when you redeem through Chase Ultimate Rewards) after spending $4,000 within the first three months of opening the account.
-This is really a great deal — assuming you would spend this amount on regular expenses and, importantly, pay off the balance.
+Why we love it: With this card, you rake in a whopping 60,000 welcome bonus points (worth $750 toward travel when you redeem through Chase Ultimate Rewards) after spending $4,000 within the first three months of opening the account.
+This is really a great deal — assuming you would spend this amount on regular expenses and, importantly, pay off the balance each month.
 We’re not alone in our fondness for this card, which Kiplinger Personal Finance named “Best Credit Card for Flexible Travel Redemption” in 2018.

 - Earn 2 points for each dollar spent on travel and dining, and 1 point per dollar on all other purchases with this card.